MaterializeInc/materialize/doc/developer/platform/formalism.md

 arbitrary typed data.
 For example, one might use a piece of data to represent a single row in an SQL database, or a single key-value pair in a key-value store.

-A piece of data is often written as simply `data` in this document, but we emphasize that each piece of data is an opaque, atomic object rather than a composite type.
+In this document, we often denote a piece of data as `data`.
+However, we want to emphasize that as far as updates are concerned, each piece of data is an opaque, atomic object rather than a composite type.
 When we describe an update to a row, that data includes the entire new row, not just the columns inside it which changed.

 We say "piece of data" instead of "datum" because "datum" has a different meaning in Materialize's internals: it refers to a cell within a row.
+In the CIDR differential dataflow paper, a piece of data is called a "record".

 ## Times